kubeflow/pipelines/samples/README.md

 It serves to demonstrate a set of the outstanding features and offers users the next level KFP experience.

-**Contrib samples** are not tested by KFP and could potentially be moved to the core samples if the samples are of good qualty and tests are covered and it demonstrates certain KFP functionality.
+**Contrib samples** are not tested by KFP and could potentially be moved to the core samples if the samples are of good quality and tests are covered and it demonstrates certain KFP functionality.
 Another reason to put some samples in this directory is that some samples require certain platform support that is hard to support in our test infra.